Vodafone GigaCube 5G review

 Full Review

 If you plan to get 5G home broadband on Vodafone, then at the time of writing it’s the Vodafone GigaCube that the company will send you.
-Specifically, the Vodafone GigaCube 5G, as there’s also a 4G version that’s a completely different device.
+Specifically, the Vodafone GigaCube 5G, as there’s also a 4G version that’s a completely different device – though this 4G model appears to have been discontinued.

 While it’s a shame that there’s no choice offered, that’s not unusual among broadband providers and – as you’ll see below – the Vodafone GigaCube 5G is a very good 5G home broadband device, albeit one that doesn’t offer much you won’t get from rivals.